Crowdar/lippia-web-sample-project/README.md

 |InicioSteps.java   | Code to support the behaviour of each **step** coded into the feature files for the *Inicio* web page.
 This code executes the interaction between the Framework and the web application and match the steps with the code who run interactions. |
 |Inicio.feature| Definition of the **Test Scenarios** with all the **steps** written in Gherkin format |

 ###Docker stack

 The following project includes the basic Docker Lippia Containers to run this  web sample project.
-To install and start your local instalation please read
+You can choose to run the code from your favourite IDE, run from console or from Jenkins using the Docker Stack.
-Lippia Docker Web Readme file at https://bitbucket.org/crowdarautomation/lippia-web-example-project/src/lippia_docker_web_readme.md
+To install and start a local instalation with Docker containers following the ![Lippia Docker Web Readme] https://bitbucket.org/crowdarautomation/lippia-web-example-project/src/lippia_docker_web_readme.md

 ###Test Scenarios